 One of the 5 most famous blue holes in the world, the Blue Hole Dahab stands in stark contrast to Egypt’s ancient pyramids.
 In addition to adventure sports, Dahab has a host of things to offer to excited travellers that make their way here.

-In my current article, I will let you know everything about Blue Hole Dahab.
-Also, through the medium of my travel writing, I intend to assist you in organizing a whole day at the spot so that it turns out to be a fun filled experience.
+In my current blog, I will let you know everything about the blue hole.
+Through the medium of my travel writing, I intend to assist you in organizing a fun-filled day here.

 Blue Hole Dahab: An Overview

 Blue Hole Dahab is a must-visit destination for adventure lovers visiting Egypt.
 Not only does the place offer wonderful opportunities to explore marine life, but it is also a great one day visit for travellers from nearby regions.

 Before I go into the details of exploring the Blue Hole Dahab, here’s a brief overview:

 10 kilometres north of Dahab, on the east coast of the Sinai Peninsula

 |Best time to visit